isomerpages/csc-knowledge/pages/Ethos Issue 23.md

 <td class="img"><img src="/images/Cropped_images/Ethos_Issue_23/print23-06.jpg"></td>

 <td class="text">
-<h3>NURTURING FUTURE LEADERS: Adapting Leadership Development Approaches to a Changing Context</h3>
+<h3>Nurturing Future Leaders: Adapting Leadership Development Approaches to a Changing Context</h3>
 <b><i>by Khoo Ee Wan, Aurora de Souza Watters, and Suniartie Sudyono</i></b>

 <p>To be successful, positional leaders must learn to move from being 'hero' to 'host', providing the conditions , processes and resources for others to step up and contribute at every level.